JoryKlaverstijn/LaMAS_G17/index.md

     <figcaption>Figure: Possible Worlds - Case 1</figcaption>
 </figure>

+In this figure all the possible worlds are shown, with the relations of Joann.
+It can be seen that in the real world, player 1 and 2 are wolves, and player 7 is the little girl.
 The amount of relations drastically reduces over the course of the game eventually resulting in a lot fewer options for the players.
 For example after Joann has been informed of the role of the other wolf immediately after being informed of her own role, the amount of possible worlds turns into only a few.
 View [the figure below](#possible-worlds-2)  for an example.

 <figure>
     <img id="possible-worlds-2" src="https://user-images.githubusercontent.com/63637256/175941881-1ee89090-1e5e-4bc9-8c8f-e407a05f54ea.png" />